 “In the first 10 years, the track of the industry was very narrow.
 Especially after the financial crisis in 2008, the company had been in an existential crisis due to the declining purchasing power of its major customers.
 We had to set a rule at that time that person would only go out but not in.”
 Talking about those unforgettable years, Ma Jinsong, the company’s general manager, is still full of emotions.

-In the company’s exhibition hall, lifelike anime handicrafts, exquisite craft casting parts, small and detailed dental molds …… 3D finished products printed from different materials tell the story of the relationship between different industries.
+In the company’s exhibition hall, lifelike anime handicrafts, exquisite craft casting parts, small and detailed dental molds …… 3D finished products printed from different materials tell the story of different industries’ relationships.
 “These stories are just beginning.”
 Ma Jinsong is confident about the future.

 Another major technological breakthrough in 3D printing comes from the improvement of material yield.
 “The company used to use the powder material yield is only about 30%, that is to say, put 100 kg of raw materials, may only 30 kg of finished material can be used for printing, the other raw materials are scrapped.
 And now part of the powder material yield can reach about 60%, compared to the past doubled.”
-Liu Bin said that the continuous progress of powder preparation technology can effectively drive down the cost of 3D printing raw materials significantly.
+Liu Bin said that the continuous progress of powder preparation technology could significantly reduce the cost of 3D printing raw materials.

-In addition, Liu Bin further said, additive manufacturing can not be separated from the special raw materials.
-With the recent industry continuing to follow up the research and development of new materials, the future, such as high-strength aluminum, high-performance titanium alloy, and other materials may have more stages to show their skills.
+In addition, Liu Bin further said additive manufacturing could not be separated from the special raw materials.
+With the recent industry continuing to follow up the research and development of new materials, the future, such as high-strength aluminum, high-performance titanium alloy, and other materials, may have more stages to show their skills.

 Global capital tide, more and more segmented leading landing capital market

 Faced with the broad track of 3D printing and the rapid advancement of technology, Chinese A-share companies are accelerating the layout and actively “landing” the industry chain.
-In particular, the establishment of the Science and Technology Innovation Board has attracted more and more additive manufacturing segment leaders to land in the capital market, leveraging on accelerated development.
+In particular, establishing the Science and Technology Innovation Board has attracted more and more additive manufacturing segment leaders to land in the capital market, leveraging on accelerated development.

 On the upstream material side, the science and technology board company Youyan Powder focuses on 3D printing powder materials, including aerosolized aluminum, copper, titanium, high-temperature alloy, mold steel, cobalt-chromium alloy, and other powder materials.
-Silver Jubilee Technology, on the other hand, mainly focuses on the research and production of fused deposition molding (FDM) materials and selective laser sintering (SLS) materials.
+On the other hand, Silver Jubilee Technology mainly focuses on the research and production of fused deposition molding (FDM) materials and selective laser sintering (SLS) materials.
 At the core parts end, Guangyunda’s wholly-owned subsidiary TongYu Aviation focuses on the application of 3D printing in the aviation field, mainly producing aviation parts, machining, and 3D printing parts, of which 3D printing aviation parts is expected to become one of the company’s important performance growth points.
 The main layout of RICO Laser is dedicated to 3D printing fiber lasers.